openlookeng/hetu-core/hetu-docs/en/admin/tuning.md

 -XX:PrintSafepointStatisticsCount=1
 ```

-## Performance Tuning Notes:
+## Performance Tuning Notes
 Below are few notes on configurations which help with optimization and tuning query execution performance.

 ### Common Table Expression(CTE) Optimization
 Common Table expressions are common sub-plans under the query plan which are used more than ones within the query.
 openLooKeng engine assesses the usage of such CTE plan nodes for feasibility of reuse based optimization.
-This optimization is applied in 2 scenarios: -
+This optimization is applied in 2 scenarios:

 > #### Reuse Execution Pipeline
 > Given the configuration [optimizer.cte-reuse-enabled](./properties.md#optimizercte-reuse-enabled) is enabled: Same CTE nodes in a given query are arranged in the stage pipeline such that only 1 executes and other reuse the output from the first node wiz. deemed as producer and reset as consumers.